-The font should also be simple and legible with no more than two different fonts used per design.
+The font should be simple and legible.
+Don’t use more than two different fonts per design.

 2. Have breathing space

 This means keeping the screens simple while still using focus techniques.
-Incorporating lots of white space will allow your designs to “breath” and direct focus to the important information.
+For example, incorporate lots of white space to allow designs to “breath”.
+This will focus attention on important information.